 The fact that three-quarters of the building residents attended the County’s open house is a testament to the effectiveness of Simcoe County’s four keys to success.

-For more learnings like these from the CIF MR working group, contact Carrie Nash, and watch for the new CIF MR web-hub coming next month.
+For more learnings like these from the CIF MR working group, contact Jessica Landry, and watch for the new CIF MR web-hub coming next month.
 The web-hub is a collection of case studies plus advice and guidance gleaned from municipalities across the province.

 Visit the CIF Cooperative tender page to shop for bags and in-unit recycling containers at competitive rates.
 Check out this handy CIF bins or bags one-pager from the MR Working Group to help you choose between bags or in-unit recycling boxes.